 - Submissions from students, researchers and clinicians are encouraged and might focus on clinical observations, questions, case reports, or best practices in service delivery

-- Ensure submitted information is spelled correctly
+- Ensure submitted information is complete, clearly communicated and spelled correctly

 - Presentation title, abstract, authors’ names, and affiliations will appear in materials for the symposium

 - All proposals submitted will be acknowledged upon receipt